niblyx-malnus/grout/README.md

 Inspired by [%gato](https://github.com/midsum-salrux/gato/) by ~midsum-salrux.

 ## WARNING:
 Messy and experimental.
 Commands subject to change.
-I expect to make a big mess while generating initial commands and then hopefully extract some order out of the resulting chaos.
+I expect to make a big mess while generating initial commands and then to hopefully extract some order out of the resulting chaos.

 ## Installation
 1. Clone this repo.